aframevr/aframe/docs/introduction/faq.md

 Because of an [iOS platform restriction][iosvideo] in order to get inline video (with or without autoplay), we must:

-- Set the `<meta name="apple-mobile-web-app-capable" content="yes">` metatag.
+- Set the `<meta name="apple-mobile-web-app-capable" content="yes">` meta tag (will be injected if missing).
-- Set the `webkit-playsinline` attribute to the video element.
+- Set the `webkit-playsinline` attribute to the video element (is automatically added to all videos).
 - Pin the webpage to the iOS homescreen.

 Inline video support on iOS 10 may change this.
 On certain Android devices or